Muzammal-Naseer/starter-academic/content/publication/example/index.md

 ---
+title:
-title: "A Self-supervised Approach for Adversarial Robustness"
+"A Self-supervised Approach for Adversarial Robustness" CVPR2020, Oral

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
  - admin
+ - Salman Khan
+ - Munawar Hayat
+ - Fahad Shahbaz Khan
- - Robert Ford
+ - Fatih Porikli

 # Author notes (optional)
 # author_notes: